Helion Lodge 1

 Helion Lodge #1 F.&A.M. is a Masonic lodge in Huntsville, Alabama.
-It is the oldest operating lodge of Freemasons in the state.
+It is the oldest operating lodge in the state.
 According to Grand Historian Joseph Abram Jackson's Masonry in Alabama, it is "the birthplace of Freemasonry in Alabama."
-Helion Lodge is also the common name for the building (actually named Eunomia Hall for Eunomia Chapter #5 Royal Arch Masons who financed its construction), built in 1911, where the lodge meets.
+Helion Lodge is the common name for the building, which is actually named "Eunomia Hall" for the Eunomia Chapter #5 Royal Arch Masons who financed its construction.
+It was built in 1911, where the lodge meets.

 History

-In 1805, a Revolutionary War veteran named John Hunt built a log cabin at the Big Spring and began what would grow to become the modern city of Huntsville, Alabama.
-Just six years later, on August 21, 1811, Madison Lodge #21 received its dispensation from the Grand Lodge of Kentucky.
+In 1805, a Revolutionary War veteran named John Hunt built a log cabin at the Big Spring and founded what would grow to become the modern city of Huntsville, Alabama.
+Six years later, on August 21, 1811, Madison Lodge #21 received its dispensation from the Grand Lodge of Kentucky.
 In 1812, it received its official charter from the Grand Lodge of Kentucky.
 John Hunt was among the first members, as was LeRoy Pope, who had given the city its original name of Twickenham.
 On April 6, 1818, a second Lodge was formed in the county, Bethesda Lodge #2.
-In 1824 the two Lodges combined as Helion Lodge #1 under the Grand Lodge of Alabama.
+In 1824, the two Lodges combined as Helion Lodge #1 under the Grand Lodge of Alabama.

-Helion Lodge survived the dark years of the American Civil War, when Huntsville was often occupied by the invading Union Army.
+Helion Lodge survived the American Civil War, when Huntsville was often occupied by the Union Army.
 The quiet little town grew rapidly after World War II, when the area became host to both Redstone Arsenal and the Marshall Spaceflight Center.
 Notable members involved in the growth of Huntsville's defense and space industry are Senator John Sparkman and Mayor Joe W. Davis.
 Helion Lodge soon came to have the largest membership in the state.
-As a result, in 1962 a new Lodge was formed in Huntsville, Solar Lodge #914.
+As a result, in 1962, a new Lodge was formed in Huntsville, Solar Lodge #914.
 Most of the members came from Helion Lodge.
-Five years later, in 1967, a third Huntsville Lodge was formed, Apollo Lodge 921.
+Five years later, in 1967, a third Huntsville Lodge was formed, Apollo Lodge #921.
 Both younger Lodges consider Helion as their mother Lodge and dual membership is common.

 On Wednesday night, August 30, 1922, Helion was the location of the formation of Twickenham Chapter of The Order of DeMolay; the first chapter of The Order of DeMolay in the state of Alabama.

-On January 6, 2018, Historical books were destroyed in a fire.
+On January 6, 2018, a fire destroyed historical books stored in the Lodge.